Trauma Therapy in Los Angeles

 Getting Started

-We begin with a free 15-minute consultation call.
-You'll share a bit about what's bringing you to therapy, and I'll answer any questions about how we work.
-There's no pressure to commit, and you don't need to share details of your trauma on this call.
-It's just a conversation to see if we might be a good fit.
+We start with a free 15-minute consultation to see if we're a good fit.
+You'll share what's bringing you to therapy and ask questions about our approach.
+You don't need to share details of your trauma on this call.

 The work

 Sessions are 50 minutes, typically weekly.
-In the early sessions, we focus on stabilization and coping skills, making sure you have tools to manage distress before we move into deeper processing work.
+Early sessions focus on stabilization and coping skills, making sure you have tools to manage distress before we move into deeper processing work.
 When you're ready, we'll work through the beliefs that formed around your trauma using a structured, evidence-based approach.

 FAQ